5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Custom_USB_Port/README.md

 ## Description

 - This method customizes the USB port by modifying the ACPI file.
-- This method requires drop of an ACPI file.
-In general, OpenCore **does not recommend** doing this, and the ***Hackintool.app*** tool is generally used to customize USB ports.
+- It requires dropoing an ACPI file.
 - This method is aimed at hobbyists.

 ## Scope of Application